-The China Immersion trip includes stops Beijing and Shanghai.
+Previous Asia Immersion trips have included stops in Beijing and Shanghai.
 The business and political centers of the world’s second largest economy, these cities serve as a gateway to the history and traditional culture of China as well as one of the driving forces for today’s business world.
-Many students will add on an additional stop in Hong Kong, Tokyo, or Seoul to round out their experience.
+Previous students have added on an additional stop in Hong Kong, Tokyo, or Seoul to round out their experience.

-Students participating in this immersion visit Santiago, Chile, and Buenos Aires, Argentina.
+Students participating in this immersion have visited Santiago, Chile, and Buenos Aires, Argentina.
 These major business and political centers give students insight into rapidly emerging and modernizing economies.
-The trip also introduces the group to the beauty of the Chile and the vibrant culture of Argentina.
+The trip also introduced the group to the beauty of Chile and the vibrant culture of Argentina.
 Many students will round out their experience with personal trips to Rio de Janiero before returning to campus.